s0met1m3s/UdemyCppExercises/6_Container/IteratorLibrary/Exercise.md

 It prev(It it, DifferenceType n = 1);
 ```

+- advance
-- advance: Step n-steps to the right (forward) with the iterator
+  - Step n-steps to the right (forward) with the iterator
+- distance
-- distance: Compute the distance between two iterators of the same container
+  - Compute the distance between two iterators of the same container
+- next
-- next: Step 1-step to the right (forward) with the iterator
+  - Step 1-step to the right (forward) with the iterator
+- prev
-- prev: Step 1-step to the left (backward) with the iterator
+  - Step 1-step to the left (backward) with the iterator

 ## Main Function